Respiratory Care, AAS (RCT3) (510908) Degree

 Length of Program: Two (2) semesters of prerequisite courses and Four (4) semesters of occupational courses

-Career Information: Respiratory therapists are members of a team of health care professionals working in a wide variety of clinical settings.
-Respiratory therapists provide a broad range of patient care which includes clinical decision making and patient education.
-The respiratory care scope of practice includes, but is not limited to the following basic competencies:
+Career Information: Respiratory therapists, as members of the team of health care professionals, work in a wide variety of clinical settings to evaluate, treat, and manage patients of all ages who have respiratory illnesses and other cardiopulmonary disorders.
+As team members, respiratory therapists should exemplify the ethical and professional standards expected of all health care professionals.
+Respiratory therapists provide a broad range of patient care that includes clinical decision-making and patient education.
+The respiratory care scope of practice includes, but is not limited to, the following competencies:

 • promoting evidence-based practice by using established clinical practice guidelines and by evaluating published research for its relevance to patient care.

-Program Goal: The goal of the respiratory care program at Southern Regional Technical College is to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).
+Program Goal: The goal of the Respiratory Care Program at Southern Regional Technical College is to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains required for the practice of respiratory care as performed by registered respiratory therapists (RRTs).

 Program Admission: Fall Semester

-Education: An applicant must be a high school graduate or the equivalent (GED).
-College transcripts will be evaluated on an individual basis.
+Education: A high school diploma or GED is required for admission.
+College transcripts will be reviewed and evaluated on an individual basis.

 Additional Requirements: Pre-screening processes must be completed by all respiratory care students in order to be permitted to attend clinical rotations at the clinical affiliates.
 Pre-screening requirements and orientation sessions may vary among clinical affiliates and include: A physical examination, verification the student meets the same technical standards required of employees of the affiliates, immunization records, annual influenza vaccination while enrolled in the program, national criminal background check, and drug toxicology.
 A deadline for submission of all documentation to the director of clinical education will be provided on the first day of the semester of the first RESP course.

 Students will be provided a Respiratory Care Program Handbook upon enrollment in the first Respiratory Care occupational course.
-The handbook provides details regarding all additional program requirements including tools, supplies, uniforms, clinical documentation requirements, completion of certification in the American Heart Association (ACLS, BLS), American Academy of Pediatrics (PALS), and Neonatal Resuscitation (NRP) courses, and the policy on RRT credentialing success.
+The handbook provides details regarding all additional program requirements including tools, supplies, uniforms, clinical documentation requirements, completion of certification in the American Heart Association (ACLS, BLS), and American Academy of Pediatrics (PALS) courses, and the policy on RRT credentialing success.

 Note: Graduates of a former entry-level diploma program in respiratory therapy who do not have the RRT credential must complete all courses (Areas 1, 2, and 3) in the program curriculum.

-Accreditation Information: The Respiratory Care Program at Southern Regional Technical College is provisionally accredited by the Commission on Accreditation for Respiratory Care (CoARC).
-The program is classified by CoARC as an Entry into Professional Practice Program (CoARC program reference number: 200631).
-Graduates of the program are awarded an Associate of Applied Science (AAS) degree.
+Accreditation for Respiratory Care: The Respiratory Care Program (RCT3) at Southern Regional Technical College (SRTC) is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+The program is classified by COARC as an Entry into Professional Practice Program (CoARC Program Number: 200631).

 Cost